ephes/django_async/article_sorted.md

 see your first result from an asynchronous function.
-A normal sync view calling `httpx.get(url)` in a for loop would have taken at least ten seconds to complete, because every api view sleeps for one second and they would have been called one after another and their latencies are just summing up.
+A normal sync view calling `httpx.get(url)` in a for loop would have taken at least ten seconds to complete, because every api view sleeps for one second and they would have been called one after another summing up their latencies.
 But our async view took only about one second to complete, so we must have called our sync views concurrently by using `async def`, `async with` and the magic of `asyncio.gather`.
 Great.

+### Compare  with Sync View

 We can check our hypothesis by adding a plain sync aggregation view to `mysite/views.py`:
 ```python